bakaphp/kanvas-ecosystem-api/README.md

 Note:
 - To install Swoole you can use the command ```pecl install swoole```
 - For production remove `--watch` from the command.
+- roles_kanvas_legacy will be deleted in the future.